Adding an Algorithm to a Basic Function Block Type

 Editing with the Algorithm Dialog

 You can use this dialog both for adding a new algorithm to a basic FB type or for editing an existing algorithm.
-You invoke it by double-clicking the name of an existing algorithm in the Navigation area, or by selecting the New Algorithm item of the ECC popup menu.
+You invoke it by double-clicking an existing algorithm in the Navigation tree or clicking the Edit item of its popup menu, or by selecting the New Algorithm item of the Algorithms popup menu in the Navigation tree.
 The dialog contains:

 If you use the radio buttons to change languages, you will see different results depending on the original and new language selections: